n. pl. com·man·dosor com·man·doesIdiom:

 a.
-A small fighting force specially trained for making quick destructive raids against enemy-held areas.
+A soldier with special training for quick destructive raids against enemy-held areas.

 a.
 An organized force of Boer troops in South Africa.